JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 In a batch processing system such as Hadoop, we usually care about **throughput**-number of records we can process per second, or the total time to run a job on a dataset of a certain size (in an ideal world, the **running time** of a batch job is the size of the dataset divided by the throughput.
 In practice, running time is often longer due to skew, where data is not spread evently across workers).
 In online systems, what's usually more important is the service's **response time**.

-Latency (the duration that a request is waiting to be handled) and response time (what the client sees, including network delays and queueing delays) **are not the same**.
+Latency (the duration that a request is waiting to be handled) and response time (what the client sees, including network delays and queuing delays) **are not the same**.

 Random additional latency can be introduced by